Supporting our customers in Harcourt

 If you are in the fire-affected area, your water tanks may have been contaminated by debris, ash, dead animals, or fire retardants.

-If your water looks, smells, or tastes unusual, do not drink or give it to animals, or use it for food preparation (this water can still be used in the garden).
+If your water looks, smells, or tastes unusual, do not drink it, give it to animals, or use it for food preparation (this water can still be used in the garden).

 If you have an evaporative air conditioner supplied by tank water, do not use it if this water has been contaminated.